-- United States, come within the United States, or are or come within the possession or control of a United States person; and - "(2) publish in the Federal Register a report describing the reason why the President was unable to make a certification with respect to that person. - 7 "(c) Exclusion From United States.-
+- et seq.), block and prohibit all transactions in all property and interests in property of that person if such property and interests in property are in the United States, come within the United States, or are or come within the possession or control of a United States person; and - "(2) publish in the Federal Register a report describing the reason why the President was unable to make a certification with respect to that person.

-- "(1) IN GENERAL.-Except as provided in paragraph (2), the Secretary of State shall deny a visa to, and the Secretary of Homeland Security shall exclude from the United States, any alien subject to blocking of property and interests in property under subsection (b). - 14 "(2)COMPLIANCE WITH UNITED NATIONS 15 HEADQUARTERS AGREEMENT.-Paragraph (1) shall 16 not apply to the head of state of Iran, or necessary 17 staff of that head of state, if admission to the 18 United States is necessary to permit the United 19 States to comply with the Agreement regarding the 20 Headquarters of the United Nations, signed at Lake 21 Success June 26, 1947, and entered into force No-22 vember 21, 1947, between the United Nations and 23 the United States. - 24 "(d) Facilitation of Certain Transactions.- 25 The President shall prohibit the opening, and prohibit or
+"(c) Exclusion From United States.- - "(1) IN GENERAL.-Except as provided in paragraph (2), the Secretary of State shall deny a visa to, and the Secretary of Homeland Security shall exclude from the United States, any alien subject to blocking of property and interests in property under subsection (b). - "(2) Compliance with united nations Headquarters agreement.-Paragraph (1) shall not apply to the head of state of Iran, or necessary staff of that head of state, if admission to the United States is necessary to permit the United States to comply with the Agreement regarding the Headquarters of the United Nations, signed at Lake Success June 26, 1947, and entered into force No-